OpenVidu/openvidu-pro-clustering/docs/OpenStack_Guidelines.md

 $ openstack security group rule create --protocol tcp --dst-port 40000:65535 testing
 ```

+**Note**: It's probably you already have a security group for SSH, HTTP and HTTPS.

 We'll need access to port 8888 from the OpenVidu Server.
-But we need to know the private IP of the instances first.
+But we must know the private IP of the instance first.

 ## Volumes

-We recomend to use volumes for the instances so you can expand volumes sizes if you need for example.
+We recomend to use volumes for the instances so you can expand volumes sizes if you need, for example.

 So, create the volume for OpenVidu: